Buffalo Gap, Texas: History

-The town noted in the 1960s and 1970s for its restaurants and the fact that it was one of two "wet" spots in Taylor County where alcoholic beverages could be sold.
-Deutschlander Freshwater Catfish Company and the Bar B Q Barn still operate today.
+The town was noted in the 1960s and 1970s for its restaurants and the fact that it was one of two "wet" spots in Taylor County where alcoholic beverages could be sold.
+Deutschlander Freshwater Catfish Company and the Bar B Q Barn operated nearby, but have since closed.

 The Shades of Hope Treatment Center in Buffalo Gap specializes in the treatment of eating disorders, and has been featured on The Oprah Winfrey Show.